 Dog odors from other sources

-Dogs (especially breeds with long hair) that aren’t cleaned well can be prone to trapping dirt and other substances in their fur.
+Dogs (especially breeds with long hair) that aren’t cleaned well are prone to trapping dirt and other substances in their fur.
 They’re also prone to gather and collect organic material which can later lead to producing odors later.

 Some are simply bad-smelling substances on their own (like garbage and other materials mischievous dogs get into).

-Skin diseases have been known to increase the production of sweat which can appear as a musty, damp odor.
+Skin diseases have been known to increase the production of sweat which can radiate a smell that’s like a musty, damp odor.
 Dog breeds with deep skin folds are eligible for trapping bacterial substances or having an increased growth of yeast which again can present an unwanted smell.

 Conditions in a dog’s mouth like ulcers and sources of infection can promote bacteria which, much like humans, causes bad breath and an offensive odor.